Fiserv/enrichment-as-a-service/docs/getting-started.md

 ## Response Message

-Upon a successful API request, a response payload is received.
-The response payload contains the status and the returned details of the requested API in key-value pairs.
-The default response format is JSON.
+Upon a successful API request, a response payload will be received with http status code 200.
+The following is sample response payload.

-### Response Payload

-The following example shows the sample response payload for **Transaction Enrichment** API request.

 ```
 {